Flame Azalea Facts

 Flame Azalea Distribution, Habitat, and Ecology

-Firstly, the magnificent Flame Azalea evolved as native to a rather specific region of the world.
+Regrettably, the magnificent Flame Azalea inhabits a very limited portion of the globe.
+That’s due to the fact that it evolved as native to a rather specific region of the world.
 That area consists solely of a small portion of the United States, in North America.
-Further, that restricted territorial range consists only of the southern portions of the Appalachian Mountains.

-But, even there, it has highly specific requirements.
+But, even there, this variety of Rhododendron possesses highly specific requirements.
 This holds true because it most commonly appears in the numerous grassy balds that dot the surrounding region.
-There it makes a striking visual display.
-In addition, though somewhat less commonly, it also appears in areas of woodland.
+There, it easily creates a striking visual display for all.

-Also, like most members of the heath family, this amazing beauty grows most prolifically in acidic soil.
-This trait helps it thrive in otherwise inhospitable regions.
-Further, for reasons that remain undetermined, the plant appears to be a particular favorite of the Golden Northern Bumblebee.
+This somewhat uncommon trait helps the dazzling, if complicated, Flame Azalea, thrive in otherwise inhospitable regions.
+For reasons that remain undetermined, the plant further appears to be a particular favorite of the Golden Northern Bumblebee.

 Species Sharing Its Range